priobike/priobike-sg-selector/README.md

 - route: The waypoints of the route, with the signal groups and the current distance to the next signal, if exists.
 - signalGroups: A more detailled dictionary with information about all the signal groups, including datastream (FROST) ids.
 - crossings: A list of intersections along the route, including intersections that are not connected (and have no MAP-Topologies).

+## Specifig matching in dependence of the routing data basis
+In our app, we initially only supported routing based on OpenStreetMap (OSM) data.
+For this we also developed and studied our two matching approaches (algorithmic and ML).
+During the evaluation we came to the conclusion that routes based on OSM-data contain a lot of routing errors with respect to a cycling-specific-routing.
+Later we implemented routing based on an other data source than OSM.
+Specifically we used the so called [Digitales Radverkehrsnetz (DRN) Hamburg](https://metaver.de/trefferanzeige?docuuid=EA847D9F-6403-4B75-BCDB-73F831F960C7) providing us a much more detailed and correct representation of the cycle paths in Hamburg.
+With the new data source we were able to achieve much better results with respect to a cycling-specific-routing which manifests itself, for example, in the following points:
+- Available cycle paths are used a lot more
+- Fewer unnecessary and incorrect detours on or off the cycle path

+As a result the routes based on DRN differ from the routes based on OSM.
+Since our two matching algorithms were tuned/trained on the characteristics of OSM-routes in comparison to the turn topologies, we also re-tuned/-trained them for the new DRN-based routes.
+To choose the routing specific matching approaches, append the query parameter `routing=osm`/`routing=drn` to the `/select`-endpoint (as shown here: [Response Format](#Response-format))

 ## Contributing